fmidev/nowcasting_fcst/README.md

 * Minimum input varies depending on the input parameters.
 At least some data (either obsdata, dynamic_nwc_data or extrapolated_data) in the beginning of the nowcast needs to be given.
 If obsdata/background_data is not given, the first timestep will simply be the model_data field.
 * This smoother only works for complete fields.
 No constant values etc. can be given.
 * Parameter added_hours for the function read() can be used to easily increase the timestamps of the input data, if necessary.
 This feature was made as precipitation_1h -timestamps are not unambiguously defined in the input data.
+* A short range forecast can be created for tprate where only dynamic_nwc_data and extrapolated_data are combined

 ## Known issues, features and development ideas
 * "verif" mode (calculation of several verification metrics for all available producers, using past data) does not exist at the moment.